HojunKim00920/HojunKim00920.github.io/_pages/cv.md

 * Achieved up to an 11.6% reduction in maximum tracking error against a baseline SMC controller in high-fidelity SITL simulations.
 * Critically diagnosed the limitations of signal-fusion, identifying model-plant mismatch as the root cause and leading to a strategic pivot in research direction.
 * Hypothesized that the command 'Gap' should be exploited as a real-time signal representing 'lumped uncertainty’.
-* Currently investigating a 2-DOF control framework to directly estimate and compensate for this uncertainty using a disturbance observer.
+* Currently developing a 2-DOF control framework to directly estimate and compensate for this uncertainty using a disturbance observer.

 ## Projects